gazay/share_some_love/LOVE_by_author.md

   Follow on github: [@nicksieger](http://github.com/nicksieger)

-  I appreciate time of [**Nick Sieger**](http://github.com/nicksieger) for creating and maintaining
+  I send all my respect to [**Nick Sieger**](http://github.com/nicksieger) for reduce my time spending by creating and maintaining

 [**multipart-post**](https://github.com/nicksieger/multipart-post).

-I wanna shake your hand and say that wihtout your work on it I would spent much more time and power!
+Keep doing the same great job as it’s awesome!

 --------

-  My sincere thanks to **Rick Olson** for making my life easier by creating
+  I appreciate time of **Rick Olson** for the terrific realization of

 [**faraday**](https://github.com/lostisland/faraday).

-Enjoy what you did as I am!
+Keep doing the same great job as it’s terrific!

 --------